 Latest trends in global wind turbine technology

-Onshore wind farms now provide the least expensive form of energy, renewable or non-renewable, once the wind farm is fully constructed and operational.
+Onshore wind farms now provide the least expensive form of energy, renewable or non-renewable.
 Among energy sources used to power a municipal grid, wind farms also have the lowest greenhouse gas emissions (GHGs), and the lowest carbon footprint, of ANY energy source (given the complete lifecycle of the energy source).

 Turbines are increasingly made from stronger, lighter composite materials such as carbon fiber or composite materials.
-New wind turbines are being produced with an increased use of strong, light, corrosion-resistant composite materials for wind turbine blade, tower, and foundation structure construction.
+New wind turbines are being produced with an increased use of strong, light, corrosion-resistant composite materials for wind turbine blades, towers, and foundation structure construction.

 Today's turbines have sensors and precision controllers, which constantly tweak the blade position to optimize the use of the wind energy and provide information to wind farm operators.
 The orientation of each turbine blade is continuously adjusted as well.
 Intelligent controllers expose more of the blade to capture the most wind...